How to use a neti pot safely and avoid getting brain-eating amoebas, by Dr. Eeks:

 Amoebas also hang out in pipes and can end up in tap water, even tap water run through a BRITA filter.
 There is zero threat when you swallow the water, because gastric acid kills the amoeba.
 But if you shoot tap water up your nose using a neti pot, you may send an amoeba to your brain.
 If you do that, it will most likely kill you.

-The good news is that this is easily preventable, and you can use a neti pot safely.
+The good news is that this is easily preventable, and you can use a neti pot safely and avoid getting a brain-eating amoeba.
 Sinus symptoms can improve with neti pots, but the key is to use a saline solution, a hypertonic saline solution or water that has been previously boiled or UV-treated.
 NEVER use tap water, bottled water or carbon-filtered water.
 If you have chronic sinus issues or have had surgery due to chronic sinus symptoms, you may want to look into using Lactated Ringer’s solution instead of saline solution.
 At least one double-blind, randomized, controlled trial shows that lactated Ringer’s solution produced significantly better sinus symptom relief than both saline and hypertonic saline solutions.

 I don’t use nasal irrigation with a neti pot.
 I use steam and essential oil inhalation instead of nasal irrigation, but a large, randomized, controlled trial comparing the two suggests that, at the end of 6 months, nasal irrigation with saline solution is more effective at improving symptoms of sinusitis than steam inhalation.
 Steam inhalation was shown to reduce the frequency of sinusitis-associated headaches, however.
 The study used boiled water, inhaled for 5 minutes, twice a day.
 When I do steam treatments, I do it first thing in the morning and at night before I go to bed, and I add Matricaria extract ( Chamomile), Thymus (Thyme) and Origarium (Oregano).
 I like it, it helps me ( and my asthma) and it’s an easy method folks can try at home.
 If you prefer the neti pot and it’s helping you, don’t let fear of amoebas stop you!
 Just don’t use tap water or filtered tap water.
 Like, ever.